 The beautiful beach at Olympos

-After our walk, we headed to the gorgeous Olympos plaji and swam in the most crystal clear and calm water; it was just beautiful.
+After our walk, we headed to the gorgeous Olympos plaji and swam in the most crystal-clear, calm water; it was just beautiful.

-We spent 4.5 hours there and then had to hit the road for another 2.5 hours drive to Side.
+We spent 4.5 hours there and then had to hit the road for another 2.5-hour drive to Side.
 Then, it was time for a late dinner and somewhere to rest our heads.

 Day 2: Side – Goreme